Supreme Committee for the Liberation of Lithuania: In Lithuania

 When Nazi Germany invaded the Soviet Union in June 1941, many Lithuanians greeted Germans as liberators from the oppressive Soviet regime.
 However, attitudes changed and various resistance movements began to form at the end of 1941 and beginning of 1942.
 During 1942 and 1943, these movements began consolidating into the pro-Catholic Nation's Council (Tautos taryba) and Supreme Committee of the Lithuanians (Vyriausiasis lietuvių komitetas).
 After a five-month discussion, these two organizations unified into VLIK, representing a wide range of political views.
 The first meeting of VLIK was held on November 25 1943 in Kaunas, and Steponas Kairys was elected its first chairman.
 VLIK's mission was to act as an underground government until the restoration of the Lithuanian independence.
 VLIK sent envoys to Sweden and Finland, maintained contacts with Lithuanian diplomats in Switzerland, and attempted to inform the western powers of the crimes perpetrated by the Nazis.
 VLIK published underground newspapers and agitated for passive resistance against the Nazis.
 They thought that their biggest enemy was still the Soviet Union and that resources should be conserved for the upcoming armed resistance against the Russians.

-In early 1944, VLIK sent colonel Kazimieras Amraziejus on a mission to Stockholm, but he was captured and interrogated by the Gestapo in Estonia.
+In early 1944, VLIK sent colonel Kazimieras Ambraziejus on a mission to Stockholm, but he was captured and interrogated by the Gestapo in Estonia.
 This led to arrests of eight VLIK members on April 29–30, 1944.
 In 1944, when the Soviets pushed the Germans from the Baltic states during the Baltic Offensive, most VLIK members retreated to Germany and VLIK ceased its functions in Lithuania.
 VLIK originally designated three of its members to remain in Lithuania, but only one did.
 It was a strategic loss as communication with Lithuania was severed and there was very little contact with the remaining resistance groups.